 C-level employees need more than a salary to stay attached to an organization.
 Upfront equity with a vesting period is a great option for such employees.

 The equity might not hold the value in the present.
 But because they believe in the vision of the company, they understand the value of equities.
-The equity keeps their moral high and helps them focus towards the growth of the organization.
+The equity keeps its moral high and helps them focus on the growth of the organization.

-This option is similar but not same.
-You offer this options to important people in your organization.
+This option is similar but not the same.
+You offer these options to important people in your organization.
 The stocks are not given right away.
 The employee gets the option to buy certain stocks after a certain period of time at current prices.

-The time after which the employee can buy company share is the vesting period.
-The employee keeps the virtual shares till the time vesting period is over.
+The time after which the employee can buy the company share is the vesting period.
+The employee keeps the virtual shares till the time the vesting period is over.

 Top 10 places to look for Ideal candidates for Startups